pocosmhz/pocosmhz.github.io/_posts/2023-03-18-retrobattlestation-making-of.md

   - However, I found [this other thread](https://msfn.org/board/topic/183352-proxhttpsproxy-and-httpsproxy-in-windows-xp-for-future-use/) where, on section 11.2.4 I was able to download an offline updater that was up to date (February 2023).
   - After downloading `rootsupd.exe` and running it, I managed to browse several pages and IE8 accepted the certificates as valid!
 - [KB953356 Update for Windows XP](https://www.catalog.update.microsoft.com/Search.aspx?q=KB953356).
 We're supposed to install this patch to prevent non-intel computers from continuously restart after installing SP3.
 Oops!
 I already did, so ... :wink:
 - [KB942288-v3 Windows Installer 4.5 redistributable](https://support.microsoft.com/es-es/topic/windows-installer-4-5-est%C3%A1-disponible-bf06be18-3e0a-d5eb-4549-b482f67e1c46) That link was a dead end.
-After several broken links from Microsoft, and thanks to [Abuelo Informático](https://www.abueloinformatico.es/verprogramas.php?id=775&nombre=Windows%20Installer&cat=Componentes%20y%20librerias) (Computer Grandpa), I was able to reach [this link](https://www.microsoft.com/es-es/download/details.aspx?id=8483#filelist) from where I found another dead end :sad: .
+After several broken links from Microsoft, and thanks to [Abuelo Informático](https://www.abueloinformatico.es/verprogramas.php?id=775&nombre=Windows%20Installer&cat=Componentes%20y%20librerias) (Computer Grandpa), I was able to reach [this link](https://www.microsoft.com/es-es/download/details.aspx?id=8483#filelist) from where I found another dead end :disappointed: .
 I finally found the file in [one SourceForge project](https://sourceforge.net/projects/vietnam-ldi/files/Software/Windows%20Installer%204.5/Windows%20Installer_WindowsXP-KB942288-v3-x86.exe/download?use_mirror=kumisystems&download=&failedmirror=jaist.dl.sourceforge.net).
 - [KB969084 Remote desktop update for Windows XP](https://www.catalog.update.microsoft.com/Search.aspx?q=969084)
 - Windows Media Player 11 for Windows XP.
 As I was unable to find a *reliable* link, I suggest to install the latest compatible version of [VLC player for Windows](https://www.videolan.org/vlc/download-windows.wa.html).
 At the time of this writing, it is 3.0.18.